 The introduction of horses in the 18th century brought about a seismic shift in Sioux culture, economy, and warfare.
 The horse, revered as “Šunka Wakan” or “sacred dog,” rapidly became central to their way of life on the Great Plains.

-It allowed for greater mobility, enhanced hunting capabilities, and reshaped tribal warfare.
-The Sioux quickly became expert horsemen, and the new mode of transport helped them expand their territory and influence.
+Horses allowed for greater mobility, enhanced hunting capabilities, and reshaped tribal warfare.
+The Sioux quickly became expert horsemen, rapidly expanding their territory and influence.

 Migration west

-By the 1720s, the Lakota were migrating west from Minnesota’s edge and the eastern Dakotas to prairies east of the Missouri River.
-Bison hunting became not merely a means of survival but a core lifestyle.
-Horses enhanced their mobility and efficiency, and the Lakota increasingly depended on bison for meat, which also provided materials for clothing, shelter, and tools.
+By the 1720s, the Lakota were migrating west from Minnesota to prairies east of the Missouri River.
+Bison hunting became more than a means of survival.
+The Lakota increasingly became dependent on bison for meat, clothing, shelter, and tools.

 As bison hunting on horseback became prevalent, pivotal cultural ceremonies like the Sun Dance emerged during large summer gatherings, which also served as a time for political decision-making and war planning.

-The Lakota started transitioning to smaller bands for the seasonal hunt, and by the early 18th century, they had split into different sects, ultimately crossing the Missouri River.
-The Lakota defeated the Cheyenne for the Black Hills in 1776 and expanded their territory.
-They forged alliances with the Northern Cheyenne and Arapaho to combat other tribes for dominion, particularly along the highly coveted Missouri River.
+The Lakota started transitioning to smaller bands for the seasonal hunt, and by the early 18th century, they had split into different sects.
+After crossing the Missouri River, the Lakota defeated the Cheyenne for the Black Hills in 1776 and expanded their territory.
+The Lakota forged alliances with the Northern Cheyenne and Arapaho to combat other tribes for dominion, particularly along the highly coveted Missouri River.

-These alliances and conflicts evolved as the Lakota expanded into what is now Montana.
+These alliances and conflicts evolved as the Lakota expanded into present-day Montana.
 By the mid-19th century, the Lakota had asserted themselves as a dominant force on the Plains, demonstrating their might through significant victories over rival tribes.

 Chapter 4: Culture of the Sioux Tribe